Anosov triangle reflection groups in SL(3,R): Introduction

 \begin{Rem} Our result also gives some information about Anosov representations of surface groups: when $p_1$, $p_2$ and $p_3$ are odd, the fundamental group $\pi_1(S_g)$ of the orientable surface $S_g$ of genus $g$ is a subgroup of $\Gamma_{p_1,p_2,p_3}$ of finite index if and only if

 where $\mathrm{lcm}(p_1,p_2,p_3)$ denotes the least common multiple of $p_1$, $p_2$ and $p_3$; see \cite{EEK}.
-In that case, the representations of $\Gamma_{p_1,p_2,p_3}$ provide families of representations of the surface group $\pi_1(S_g)$, and among such surface group representations we can characterize the Anosov ones. \end{Rem}
+In that case, the representations of $\Gamma_{p_1,p_2,p_3}$ provide families of representations of the surface group $\pi_1(S_g)$, and among such surface group representations our main theorem characterizes the Anosov ones. \end{Rem}

 \begin{Rem} Instead of compact hyperbolic triangle reflection groups, one may consider the ``ideal hyperbolic triangle'' reflection group $W_3 = \mathbb{Z}/2 * \mathbb{Z}/2 * \mathbb{Z}/2$ along with certain unipotent conditions in order to obtain representations that preserve a circular limit curve.
-Such representations are not Anosov but may be regarded as ``relatively Anosov'' in a suitable sense.
+Such representations are not Anosov but may be regarded as ``relatively Anosov'' in a suitable sense \cite{KLRelativeAnosov,Zhu,Weisman,ZhuZimmer1}.

-When the target Lie group $G$ is a real form of $\SL(3,\bC)$ the corresponding (relative) character space is also $1$--dimensional and similar results have been obtained.
+When the target Lie group $G$ is a non--compact real form of $\SL(3,\bC)$ the corresponding (relative) character space is also $1$--dimensional and similar results have been obtained.
 More specifically, when $G = \Isom(\CHyp^2)\cong\PU(2,1)$, the isometry group of the {\em complex} hyperbolic plane, Goldman and Parker \cite{GoldmanParker} considered the representations $W_3\to G$ that map the standard generators of $W_3$ to distinct, order two, complex reflections and satisfy the condition that any product of two distinct generators is parabolic.
 Among those representations, they conjectured exactly which ones are discrete and faithful.
 The conjecture was proved by Schwartz in \cite{Schwartz_Annals,Schwartz_GT}.
-Analogously, when $G=\SL(3,\bR)$, Kim and Lee \cite{KimLee} identified representations $W_3\to G$ with an invariant circular limit curve in the flag manifold, among the representations that map the standard generators of $W_3$ to distinct involutions and satisfy the condition that any product of two distinct generators is ``quasi-unipotent''. \end{Rem}
+Analogously, when $G=\SL(3,\bR)$, Kim and Lee \cite{KimLee} identified representations $W_3\to G$ with an invariant circular limit curve in the flag manifold, among the representations that map the standard generators of $W_3$ to distinct involutions and satisfy the condition that any product of two distinct generators is ``quasi--unipotent''. \end{Rem}